State's cases increase by 3.5-month low to 3,615; deaths increase by 155 vs. 96 day before

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 8.5 percent of the state's 21.48 million population, 29th in cases per million.
 In average cases per 100,000 over the last seven days, Florida is in 12th at 33.0 with South Carolina No. 1 at 55.9, according to the Centers for Disease Control and Prevention.

-California, Texas and New York were the only states to post triple-digit deaths increases Sunday as the U.S. total increase was 1,088, lowest since it was under four digits, 898, on Nov.
+Florida and California were the only states to post triple-digit deaths increases Monday, one day after the U.S. total increase was 1,088, lowest since it was under four digits, 898, on Nov.
 29. Cases were 64,938, the lowest since 62,020 Oct.
 25.

 Florida passed 28,000 deaths of residents Tuesday, taking six days to climb more than 1,000.